ZPID

 Initially developed in close collaboration with the COST Action MultiplEYE (CA21131) - a large-scale, interdisciplinary research network supported by the European Cooperation in Science and Technology (COST) and funded by the European Union – EyeStore hosts the MultiplEYE eye-tracking dataset as its initial contribution, while also welcoming additional datasets from the community.
 For more information on the broader MultiplEYE initiative, please visit the MultiplEYE website.

 The platform features a user-friendly interface with metadata-driven search and advanced filtering options, allowing users to explore and extract data at three different levels: dataset (study), session (participant), and trial level (individual reading events).
 Researchers can, for example, select trials based on language, participant characteristics, or stimulus type, making it easy to tailor data selection to their specific research questions.
 This fine-grained filtering ensures targeted access to relevant subsets and facilitates meaningful comparisons across datasets.
 Filter criteria include not only demographic or linguistic parameters, but also data quality metrics and available stimulus materials.
 For each dataset, users are presented with a preview of data matching their search, along with the option to download the complete dataset.
-This includes the eye-movement data at different stages of the preprocessing pipeline (e.g. EDF, ASC, CSV), relevant metadata in both JSON and PDF formats, the experimental stimuli, corresponding linguistic annotations, and data quality reports.
+This includes the eye-movement data at different stages of the preprocessing pipeline (e.g. ASC, CSV), relevant metadata in both JSON and PDF formats, the experimental stimuli, corresponding linguistic annotations, and data quality reports.

 The MultiplEYE eye-tracking data corpus